 Animal production-induced damage to wildlife habitats is one of the major threats to biodiversity globally.
-According to the FAO: 'livestock play an important role in the current biodiversity crisis, as they contribute directly or indirectly to all these drivers of biodiversity loss, at the local and global level' through habitat change, climate change, overexploitation and pollution and 'over 70% of globally threatened birds are said to be impacted by agricultural activities'.72 Livestock are one of the major drivers of habitat change, whether for feed production or direct livestock production and contribute directly by over-grazing and over-stocking to deforestation and desertification.
+According to the FAO: 'Livestock play an important role in the current biodiversity crisis, as they contribute directly or indirectly to all these drivers of biodiversity loss, at the local and global level' through habitat change, climate change, overexploitation and pollution and 'over 70% of globally threatened birds are said to be impacted by agricultural activities'.72 Livestock are one of the major drivers of habitat change, whether for feed production or direct livestock production, and contribute directly by overgrazing and overstocking to deforestation and desertification.

 The FAO notes that projected land use changes up to 2010 are likely to increase deforestation still further in protected areas of central and South America.
-These threatened countries and areas include Guatemala (mainly Laguna del Tigre national park), the eastern Venezuelan Amazon, the Colombian national park Sierra de la Macarena and the Cuyabeno reserve in northeastern Ecuador.
+These threatened countries and areas include Guatemala (mainly Laguna del Tigre National Park), the eastern Venezuelan Amazon, the Colombian National Park Sierra de la Macarena and the Cuyabeno reserve in north-eastern Ecuador.
 The majority of this projected deforestation is linked to providing pasture for animal production.72

 Research by conservation organisations has also highlighted the threat from the expansion of animal production.
-WWF reports that livestock production is a current threat to 306 of 825 identified terrestrial eco-regions.
+WWF reports that livestock production is a current threat to 306 of 825 identified terrestrial ecoregions.
 Conservation International reports that 23 of 35 identified global biodiversity loss hotspots are 'affected by livestock production'.
 The World Conservation Union (IUCN) Red List of Threatened Species shows that 'most of these are suffering habitat loss where livestock production is a factor'.14

 On the positive side, it has been shown that biodiversity is protected by organic farming methods, where the density of livestock is relatively low and mineral fertilisers and pesticides are not permitted.
-A survey of the European evidence published in 2005 showed that organic farming has major benefits for biodiversity: organic farms have on average 50% more plant species than intensive farms, twice as many skylarks, 40% more birds overall, twice as many butterflies, 60% more arthropods that comprise bird food, five times as many spiders overall and twice as many spider species.73 reefs and tropical mountain habitats.
+A survey of the European evidence published in 2005 showed that organic farming has major benefits for biodiversity: organic farms have on average 50% more plant species than intensive farms, twice as many skylarks, 40% more birds overall, twice as many butterflies, 60% more arthropods that comprise bird food, five times as many spiders overall and twice as many spider species.73

+The most serious threat to present and future biodiversity is climate change.
+A rise of 2°C in global temperatures could result in the extinction of 15% - 40% of land species and the destruction of coral reefs and tropical mountain habitats.
 Up to 60% of South African mammal species could be lost.
 A rise of 3°C or more, which is likely if GHG reductions are not made urgently enough, could see the extinction of up to half of all land species.
 Biodiversity 'hotspots' could lose thousands of species.74

-The most serious threat to present and future biodiversity is climate change.
-A rise of 2°C in global temperatures could result in the extinction of 15% to 40% of land species and the destruction of coral

-This evidence emphasises again that it is urgent to reduce the global warming potential of animal production in line with current or future GHG reduction targets for other sectors of the economy.
+This evidence emphasises again the urgency of reducing the global warming potential of animal production, in line with current or future GHG reduction targets for other sectors of the economy.
 Reduction of livestock production and consumption is the only quick and effective way to achieve these reductions.